charlierobin/small-far-away/README.md

 Applied to any object with a “Display” tag.
 Sets objects further away to display with a lower level of detail.

 Some of the tags operate using minimum distance/minimum value/maximum distance/maximum value, scaling the actual reduction value in between the minimum and maximum.
 Others operate using levels/distance bands, so a particular setting is only applied when between the distances specified by that level.

-Please note that at the moment these are all only good with release 18.

 http://charlierobin.com/small-far-away